Kalanchoe leaves turning soft, mushy, and discolored, or wrinkling and drying out often signify underlying issues with poor water habits.

 - As a rule of thumb, you should water the potting just enough to moisten it.

-- Make sure to mist the leaves every few times a day to provide the much-needed humidity.
+- Make sure to mist the leaves every few times daily to provide the much-needed humidity.

-- Ensure to keep the soil slightly moist for about three months, after which you can resume the regular watering schedule.
+- Keep the soil slightly moist for about three months, after which you can resume the regular watering schedule.

-Remember, newly planted Kalanchoes need moist but soggy soil to become established, so do not water them more than required.
+Remember, newly planted Kalanchoe need moist but soggy soil to become established, so do not water them too often than required.